What is an Operating Account? [Operating Accounts Guide]

 Jurisdictions

-The specific countries you are sending and receiving the money to and from can impact where you should open operating accounts.
+The specific countries you are sending and receiving the money to and from have an impact on where you should open operating accounts.
 This is especially important if your business is registered in one jurisdiction and engages with vendors or receives payments from customers in another jurisdiction.

 Additionally, it’s worth considering which countries are on your jurisdiction’s blacklist (e.g. EU list of non-cooperative countries or FATF greylist) before deciding where to open.
 This is important because opening in countries that your jurisdiction designates blacklisted can cause many issues when sending transactions.